Looking for Practical Principles for Overcoming Laziness Biblically?

 Do you feel that MAYBE you are a little bit lazy?
 A lot of people, myself included, struggle to overcome being lazy.

-Do you feel like others get much more stuff done then you do, and that they always seem to have everything together?
+Do you feel like others get much more stuff done than you do, and that they always seem to have everything together?

 Are some people just born lazy?
-What is the cause of laziness?
-Is this a just a character trait that I have, or is this a habit that I can change?
+What are the main causes of laziness?
+Is this just a character trait that I have, or is this a habit that I can change?

 The habit of exercising isn’t something that just comes naturally.
 It’s a habit you cultivate.

 Brushing your teeth daily doesn’t come naturally, but doing it repeatedly will help you make it a habit.

 And what encourages us to form a new good habit?
 It’s because we are looking forward TO THE rewards of that habit, as well as fear of the consequences if we don’t follow through.